avs20/SioLabsPython0/README.md

 Code repository for notebooks of Siolabs Python #0 Batch.

-Here you will get hte links to video / notebook and breif description
+Here you will get the links to video / notebook and breif description

 ##### Note: These notebook are not self explanatory but need to be viewed along with video for full learning